EDIorg/GMN_obsolescence_tools/README.md

 The workflow consists of several steps: a server-side SQL query followed by a sequence of Python scripts.
 The Python scripts can be run separately or via the master script repair_obsolescence_batch.py.

+In addition, there are several scripts that implement consistency checks, including consistency among member nodes, coordinating nodes, and PASTA.

-Note that each of the scripts below can be run with --help option to get a description and list of arguments and options.
+Note that each of the scripts below can be run with the --help option to get a description and list of arguments and options.

 ## Sample Workflow Using the Master Script